Approximate Inverse Reinforcement Learning from Vision-based Imitation Learning: METHODOLOGIES

 Our method can be considered a mixture of the two previously mentioned; we will be using both \ac{E2E}\ac{IL} and an \ac{MPC} controller.
 Although our work relies on \ac{E2E}\ac{IL} and \ac{MPC}, we tackle a totally different problem: IRL from \ac{E2E}{IL}.
-Our main contribution is learning an approximate, `generalizable' costmap `from' \ac{E2E}\ac{IL} with a minimal extra cost of adding a binary filter.
-On top of this \ac{AIRL}, we perform \ac{MPC} in image space (\cref{sec:mppi_imagespace}) with a real-time-generated agent-view costmap.
-To repeat our problem statement, it is an inverse reinforcement learning problem of learning a cost function and the task is autonomous driving.
+Our main contribution is learning an approximate, `generalizable' costmap `from' \ac{E2E}\ac{IL}.
+On top of this \ac{AIRL}, we perform \ac{MPC} in image space (\Cref{sec:mppi_imagespace}) with a real-time-generated agent-view costmap.
+The reason why we named it `Approximate' IRL is because we do not directly train a model to output a cost function.

-We extract middle convolutional layers from the trained \ac{E2E}\ac{IL} network and use them as a costmap for \ac{MPC}.
-The averaged activation map (heat map) of each pixel in the middle layer of \ac{E2E}\ac{IL} network is used to generate a costmap.
-Pixel-wise heatmaps or activation maps have been widely used to interpret and explain the NN’s predictions and the information flow, given an input image \cite{interpretingDNN, explainableAI}.
-After training, each neuron’s activation from the middle layer tells us the relevance of input, \textbf{important features (\cref{fig:costmap_original})}, and output.
-We interpret this intermediate stage, the activated heatmap, as important features, which relates the input and the output.
-Under the optimal control settings, we view these relevant features as cost function-related features, the intermediate step between the observation and the final optimal decision.

-Our proposed approach requires one assumption: just like typical \ac{IL} settings, we assume the expert's behavior is optimal.
-In this work, we used a model predictive optimal controller, \ac{MPPI} \cite{mppi17}, as the expert for \ac{E2E}\ac{IL}.
-This is similar to \cite{drews2019visual} in that we have separated the perception pipeline from the controls.
+To support our method, we borrow the ideas from one of the interpretation techniques used for interpreting the information flow inside \acp{DNN}.
+Pixel-wise heatmaps or activation maps have been widely used to interpret and explain the deep CNN’s predictions and the information flow, given an input image \cite{interpretingDNN, explainableAI, samek2017evalvis}.
+The Layer-wise Relevance Propagation (LRP) \cite{lrp} is one of the state-of-the-art methods developed to understand, visualize, interpret, and explain a `trained' nonlinear black-box models (e.g. \acp{DNN}) and decisions made by them in machine learning problems.
+The explanation process relies on a \textit{heatmap} visualizing each pixel's contribution and the relevance to the prediction.
+LRP is invariant against the choice of nonlinear activation functions and also max-pooling fits into the structure.
+LRP follows the layer-wise relevance conservation rule:

+where $\mathcal{R}_i$ is the relevance score at layer $i$, $x$ is the input, $f$ is the decision model, and $f(x)$ outputs the decision.
+This rule says that at every layer of a DNN, the total relevance is conserved.
+The redistribution rule is defined \cite{lrp} as

+This definition basically redistributes relevance from layer $l+1(=k)$ to $l(=j)$ in a backward way, starting from the output $f(x)$.
+The redistribution is done proportional to the neuron activation $x_j$ at layer $l$, and the strength of the weights $w_{jk}$, i.e. the larger the activation $x_j$ is and the larger the connection $w_{jk}$ is, the more relevance flows through them.
+The denominator term is a sum of all $x_h w_{hk}$ between layer $k$ and its previous layer, and works as a normalizing constant.